Plymouth Industrial REIT (NYSE:PLYM) Updates FY 2021 Earnings Guidance

-Plymouth Industrial REIT (NYSE:PLYM) last released its quarterly earnings results on Friday, May 7th.
-The company reported ($0.24) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.39 by ($0.63).
-Plymouth Industrial REIT had a negative return on equity of 6.69% and a negative net margin of 11.00%.
-Research analysts expect that Plymouth Industrial REIT will post 1.72 earnings per share for the current fiscal year.

-A number of equities analysts recently weighed in on PLYM shares.
-JMP Securities assumed coverage on Plymouth Industrial REIT in a research note on Tuesday, February 2nd.
-They issued an outperform rating and a $17.00 price target on the stock.
-Zacks Investment Research raised Plymouth Industrial REIT from a sell rating to a hold rating in a research note on Friday, March 5th.
-One investment analyst has rated the stock with a hold rating and three have issued a buy rating to the company.
-The company presently has a consensus rating of Buy and an average price target of $16.00.
+A number of equities analysts have issued reports on the stock.
+Zacks Investment Research upgraded shares of Plymouth Industrial REIT from a sell rating to a hold rating in a research report on Friday, March 5th.
+JMP Securities began coverage on shares of Plymouth Industrial REIT in a research report on Tuesday, February 2nd.
+They issued an outperform rating and a $17.00 price objective on the stock.
+One research analyst has rated the stock with a hold rating and three have given a buy rating to the stock.
+Plymouth Industrial REIT currently has an average rating of Buy and a consensus price target of $16.00.

 Plymouth Industrial REIT, Inc is a vertically integrated and self-managed real estate investment trust focused on the acquisition and operation of single and multi-tenant industrial properties located in secondary and select primary markets across the United States.
 The Company seeks to acquire properties that provide income and growth that enable the Company to leverage its real estate operating expertise to enhance shareholder value through active asset management, prudent property re-positioning and disciplined capital deployment.